-All suspected or confirmed PII breaches in any medium or form, shall be reported as soon as possible and without any reasonable delay to their supervisor, consistent with this Policy.
+All suspected or confirmed PII breaches in any medium or form, shall be reported immediately to their supervisor, consistent with this Policy.
 The person who identifies the incident shall not await confirmation that a breach has in fact occurred before reporting it to their supervisor.
 In turn, the supervisor is responsible to refer the incident to PRDOH's Deputy Secretary.
 Failure to immediately report an incident may undermine the ability to promptly mitigate the situation and apply preventative and/or remedial measures to protect PII or reduce the harm the incident may potentially cause to individuals.
 Records and documentation of the information and actions relevant to the incident must be kept.